Stop Making Excuses

 - You must market your business, or hire someone to do it for you.

 If you are too busy for any of the above, and you are not making money, do number 3 first.
 The general rule of thumb for any retail business is you must spend 10% of your income on marketing.
 You also have to spend money to make money.
-Ladies, I have to tell it to you this straight, if you are objecting to this, you will fail.
+Ladies, I have to tell it to you straight; If you are objecting to this, you will fail.
 Every single shop I have witnessed fight me on this one has gone out of business and lost all their investment in it.

 Money fixes most problems.
 Now, let's talk about ways to market your shop.

 We all love classes.
 Classes help us build relationships and sell more product.
 Pick a section of the store and times for classes.
 You or anyone else can teach fun and exciting classes to make people want to tell their friends and take the next class.
 Experiment with beginning, intermediate, and advanced classes.
-Teach more of the ones the bring in the most people.
+Teach more of the ones that bring in the most people.
 Of course, you must advertise these classes on various forms of media (see below).

 We all loves sales.
 You can customize the sales to either move product you want to get rid of (end of bolt sale) or to bring in as many people as possible.
 Something fun and engaging will make customers happy and want to come back.
 Consider sales that will encourage your customers to bring a friend.
 Get creative.
 Of course, you must advertise the sales to make them work (see below).